cyclr/docs/pages/v2/03-templates/03-create-cycle-template/04-add-custom-fields.md

 }
 ```

-The Field Locations for those properties would be as follows:<br>
+For this example, the field locations for those properties are as follows:<br>
 ``[customfields].first_name``<br>
 ``[customfields].last_name``<br>
 ``[customfields].address.city``<br>
 ``total_records``

-If you have a large number of fields to add, there is a more automated option as described below.
+If you have a large number of fields to add, you can automate the process using [JSON](#use-json-to-add-fields).

 </section>
 <section class="card">

-## Adding Fields Using JSON Example
+## Use JSON to add fields

-If you have a JSON example of the request or response then this can be used to auto-add additional or custom fields.
+If you have a JSON example of the request or response, you can use the JSON to auto-add additional or custom fields:

-Simply take the 'spy glass' icon by the Request or Response area - depending on where you wish to add the fields - and paste in the JSON example in the popup that opens.
-Any fields that do not already exist will be added.
-You may then need to tidy up the field names and data types that have been automatically generated.
+1. Select the magnifying glass icon from either the request or response area, dependent on where you want to add the fields.
+2. Paste the JSON example into the popup window that opens.

+This adds any fields that don't already exist, but you might still need to check over the field names and data types that are automatically generated.

-*NOTE: Before pasting in a large JSON example, reduce it to only what you wish to work with as a field will be added for each property it contains.
-Any you don't wish to keep must be deleted one-by-one.*
+> **Note**: Before you paste in a large JSON example, ensure that it only contains properties that you want to add as fields.

 </section>